Hardwicke Knight: Life in England

 Knight was born in the North London suburb of Stoke Newington, the youngest of seven surviving children of Annie Sophia Hoskins and Charles Frederick Knight, a fancy goods salesman.
 Annie was an accomplished artist whose father was a print dealer.
 Charles's parents were enterprising shop-keepers originally from the Northamptonshire town of Wellingborough, who claimed among their forebears the 16th-century printer of Bibles Christopher Barker and the botanist Joseph Banks.

 The Knight family were staunch evangelical Christians.
 Despite periods of atheism, Knight continued to find inspiration in the Bible's teachings and stories throughout his life.

 Knight's attended St John's College in Stoke Newington from the age of six.
 Suffering from a nervous complaint he was withdrawn and tutored at home before being enrolled in Paradise House School in Stoke Newington, also known as the Modern School.
 He then attended a London commercial college.

 On graduating at the age of 16 he was employed by the National Union of Teachers as an advertising clerk, among other duties organising tours for holidaying teachers and accompanying tours of French battlefields.
 He later worked on the NUT's magazine The Schoolmaster.
 During the Great Depression he was made redundant more than once; other jobs included compiling ships' equipment inventories for Tankers Ltd and being a travelling salesman of silks and satins.

 Never very dedicated to his paid employment, Knight spent long lunch hours exploring London and its second hand bookstalls and antique shops and taking photographs (a passion encouraged by his brother-in-law).
-Summer holidays and periods of unemployment were spent working in the Chilterns with his Bohemian brother Eric, a self-taught builder, and travelling in the West Country and Ireland with possible short forays into Europe.